LiteAtt: A Peer-to-Peer Self-Attestation Framework and Handshake Protocol for Connected IoT Devices

 \subsubsection{Software}

 TinyML models are designed using Tensorflow 2.17 and Python 3.11.
-The models are quantized to 8-bit integer parameters using TFLite Micro. $\text{App}_{SA}$ is created in Renesas $e^2$ Studio for Arm TrustZone on the Arduino Portenta C33, and Arduino IDE for Arduino Portenta H7 and Nano 33 BLE Sense.
+The models are quantized to 8-bit integer parameters using TFLite Micro.
+The protocol's cryptographic operations and $\text{App}_{SA}$ are created in Renesas $e^2$ Studio for Arm TrustZone on the Arduino Portenta C33, and Arduino IDE for Arduino Portenta H7 and Nano 33 BLE Sense.
 Software-based cryptographic primitives were used for consistency across the boards.